graforlock/lordmail/README.md

 - Node CLI tool that can be incorporated in the build process.
 - Integrate with jeykyll/premailer setup (for the latter, separate styles from the HTML).
-- Integrate premailer route for sending test emails.
+- Integrate Nodemailer along with its route for sending test emails.

 Secondary functionality: